zackiles/friendly/README.md

 });
 ```

-Putting it all together and expanding our book with authors it would look like this:
+Putting it all together and expanding/collapsing our book with authors would look like this:

 ``` js
 var friendly = require('friendly');